UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Regularly practice and update your family safety plan to ensure readiness.

-A safety plan that sits in a drawer is useless.
-We suggest scheduling a review of your plan twice a year, perhaps when you change your clocks for Daylight Saving Time.
-Use this time to update phone numbers, check the expiration dates on your emergency food and water, and swap out batteries in your detectors.
-While you are reviewing your plan, double-check that your utility shutoff labels are still visible and that everyone remembers how to use them.
+A safety plan that sits in a drawer is entirely useless when panic sets in.
+We suggest scheduling a thorough review of your protocols at least twice a year.
+An easy way to remember is to tie this review to when you change your clocks for Daylight Saving Time.
+Use this time to update emergency phone numbers, check the expiration dates on your stored food and water, and swap out the batteries in your smoke and carbon monoxide detectors.

 Run practice drills with your family.
-Ensure children know how to open windows and that elderly family members can physically manage the escape routes.
+Ensure children know how to safely open their bedroom windows and that elderly family members can physically navigate the escape routes.
 The more you practice, the less likely you are to freeze up when a real emergency occurs.

 A man kneels to turn a water shutoff valve, illustrating a simple step towards home safety.